heatblazer/heatblazer/README.md

 - 👋 Hi, I’m @heatblazer
 - 👀 I’m interested in programming in C, C++, Qt, python, etc.
-- 🌱 I’m currently learning a lot of stuff
+- 🌱 I’m currently learning a lot of old stuff and touring bach to the past.
 - 💞️ I’m looking to collaborate on [see above]
 - 📫 How to reach me  - here?